The beautiful Pacific Northwest has plenty of cities, towns, and national parks for weekend getaways from Seattle.

 Leavenworth is also great for those seeking adventurous pursuits or wellness-themed trips.

-For a relaxing weekend, book a room at Post Hotel, known for its spa-centered experiences.
 Spend time at Waterfront Park along the Wenatchee River or visit the gorgeous Icicle Ridge Winery for tasty pours in a pretty, rustic space.

 Walla Walla is quite a drive from Seattle, but this makes it great for long weekend trips.
 Walla Walla is just a few miles from the Washington Oregon border.

 It’s located in Washington Wine Country, so wine lovers will especially enjoy a trip here.
 Wineries and wine-tasting rooms abound within downtown Walla Walla and in the surrounding area.

 The dining scene in Walla Walla is also fantastic.
 Enjoy upscale dinners at Saffron Mediterranean Kitchen.
 Grab delicious breakfast classics at The Maple Counter Cafe.

 If you enjoy relaxing in beautiful areas in addition to wining and dining, Walla Walla delivers in that regard as well.
 Visit Rooks Park, and Pioneer Park, or drive an hour north to Palouse Falls State Park to see Washington state’s official waterfall.